yarocruz/yarocruz/README.md

 ### Hi there 👋  I'm Jay Cruz

-I'm a Software Engineer based in Orlando, FL.
-My main focus has been in Web Development, but I'm interested in the broader world of Programming.
-I studied Graphic Design and specialized in Web Design.
-I also completed a "Full-Stack" JavaScript centered Coding Bootcamp.
-I did a short gig with a Startup as a Front-End Developer, worked in Tech Support for ServiceNow, and I'm currently a Teaching Assistant for the 2U/edX Coding Bootcamps.
+I’m a Software Engineer and my jam has been Web Development.
+My specialty has been in crafting user interfaces using React/Next.js and developing robust RESTful APIs with Node/Express with SQL databases.
+Beyond Web Development, I've been broadening my horizon by diving into languages like Python, Rust, and Golang, aiming to tackle unique software challenges across various aspects of technology.

 - 👯 [LinkedIn](https://www.linkedin.com/in/yarosky-cruz/)
 - 📓 [Blog](https://medium.com/@jaycruz)